GeekOnSkates/files/ideas.md

 * In the list box, implement first-letter navigation
 * For terminals with color, add color settings
 * Add mouse support
+* Undo/redo file actions (possible?)
+It is in GUIs.
+* When no files are found, search the folder for the text the user has entered (i.e. there may not be a /var/www/html, but if there's a /var/www/ht, it should catch that and add it to the list.